MERRIMAN SMITH REMEMBERS

 The new President repeated his first public statement for broadcast and newsreel microphones, shook hands with some of the government and diplomatic leaders who turned out to meet the plane, and headed for his helicopter.

 Roberts and I were given seats on another 'copter bound for the White House lawn.
-In the compartment next to ours in one of the large chairs beside a widow sat Theodore C. Sorensen, one of Kennedy's closest associates with the title of special counsel to the President.
+In the compartment next to ours in one of the large chairs sat Theodore C. Sorensen, one of Kennedy's closest associates with the title of special counsel to the President.
 He had not gone to Texas with his chief but had come to the air base for his return.

 Sorensen sat wilted in the large chair, crying softly.
 The dignity of his deep grief seemed to sum up all of the tragedy and sadness of the previous six hours.